 Your buyer will want to visit your premises during due diligence.

-If the sales process is sometimes complex and fraught, there are a few quick and simple jobs that can make a real difference to how buyers perceive your business.
+If the sales process is sometimes complex and fraught, there are a few quick and simple jobs that can make a real difference

 Are your assets presentable and in good working order?
 This includes premises if they’re part of the package.